 A major commitment to companies (VSBs, SMEs and professionals)

-Societe Generale launched a scheme for startups with several focal points, including a partnership with Bpifrance, the French public investment organisation, for the purpose of strengthening the relationship between the two networks, and the appointment of 150 startup advisors throughout France.
+Societe Generale launched a scheme for startups with several focal points, including a partnership with Bpifrance, the French public investment organisation, for the purpose of strengthening relations between the two networks, and the appointment of 150 startup advisors throughout France.

 A significant presence in financing the public and non-profit sectors

 For more than 30 years, Societe Generale has been contributing to financing the public sector, funding public interest investments by sovereign states, local authorities, social housing associations, public institutions, and semi-public development and services companies.
-More recently, the Group has been innovating through a cross-sector sales strategy, which is dedicated exclusively to the Greater Paris project and aims to align all its skills to meet the credit, advice and service needs among all its clients who are public and private players participating in this major nationwide development project.
+More recently, the Group has been innovating through a cross-sector commercial strategy, which is dedicated exclusively to the Greater Paris project and aims to align all its skills to meet the credit, advice and service needs of its public and private sector clients participating in this major nationwide development project.
 The Group complies with the Gissler Charter (a charter promoting best practice between banking institutions and local authorities) in its relations with public authorities.

 For many years, Societe Generale has cultivated close relationships with non-profit associations, thanks to its networks of specialists across the country.
 With an overall market share of 10% and 100,000 non-profit customers, the Bank provides its expertise to help achieve their objectives,